santifa/hfts/Remix.md

 ## Templates

-The first template queries the whole graph for matches.
-The construct statement produces valid RDF as query result.
+In general, one wants to query either the whole graph or some subset of documents.
+So the first basic template does the first one and utlizies the construct statement to produce RDF as result.

     # select document triples and annotation triples
     CONSTRUCT {?doc ?ddicate ?dObject .